nehakantheti/HybridRecommendationSystem/README.md

 **Adaptation**: The system instantly recalculates your User Vector based on these interactions and refreshes the feed.

-**Tuning**: Use the sliders in the sidebar to manually adjust the weight of each algorithm (e.g., increase "Semantic" to find movies with similar plot descriptions regardless of popularity).
+**Tuning**: Use the sliders in the sidebar to manually adjust the weight of each algorithm:

+- Collaborative (ALS): Increase this to find movies that other users with similar tastes watched.

+  - Example: "I want to see what the community loves, even if the plot sounds different."

+- Semantic (Content): Increase this to find movies with similar plot descriptions and tags.

+  - Example: "I want to watch another movie specifically about 'Time Travel' or 'Cyberpunk', regardless of popularity."

+- Topics (LDA): Increase this to find movies that match the abstract themes or 'vibe'.

+  - Example: "I'm in the mood for something 'Dark & Gritty' or 'Philosophical', whether it's a Sci-Fi or a Drama."

 ### Project Structure
 ```big-data-recommender/